 My child already has a different device.
 Can they bring that in instead?

 No. These may not be fully compatible with the Google Apps and add-ons that we will be using for teaching and learning.
-Also, the battery may not last 6 hours on a single charge, the device may not boot-up within 10 seconds from a closed lid, and the device will not be managed by the school.
+Also, the battery may not last on a single charge, the device may not boot-up within 8 seconds, and the device will not be managed by the school.
 Technicians and teachers cannot afford to waste valuable time on lots of different, individual devices.
+Please refer to our E-Safety policy and acceptable use agreements on our website for more information.

 Will my child’s work be backed up?